-Gently clean the sonic transducers and do not allow water to enter the ultrasonic sensors (Figure 9-1 (p.
-32)).
+CAUTION Gently clean the sonic transducers and do not allow water to enter the ultrasonic sensors (FIGURE 9-1).
 Water may corrode the metal parts inside the sensors and ruin them.

-3. Clean around posts and between crevices using a dry brush.

-4. Inspect the Teflon screen (Figure 9-4 (p.
-34)) and replace if dirty.
+- 3. Clean around posts and between crevices using a dry brush. - 4.
+Inspect the Teflon screen (FIGURE 9-4) and replace if dirty.

-Figure 9-4.
+FIGURE 9-4.
 Teflon screen

-- 5. Rain gauge maintenance.
-Routine maintenance is essential for accurate rainfall measurements.
-Debris blocking the inlet (funnel, spring, downspout, and flared hole) can result in under reporting of rainfall.
-Debris blocking the downspout screen can result in over reporting of rainfall.
-The funnel locks in place using two pegs on the side of the funnel.
-To access the inside of the rain gauge: - a.
-Press the funnel down against the spring and turn counter clockwise. - b.
+Rain gauge maintenance.
+Routine maintenance rainfall measurements.
+Debris blocking the ir and flared hole) can result in under reporting downspout screen can result in over reporting place using two pegs on the side of the funnel gauge: in gauge maintenance.
+Routine maintenance is essential for accurate nfall measurements.
+Debris blocking the inlet (funnel, spring, downspout, 1 flared hole) can result in under reporting of rainfall.
+Debris blocking the wnspout screen can result in over reporting of rainfall.
+The funnel locks in ce using two pegs on the side of the funnel.
+To access the inside of the rain age: a.
+Press the funnel down against the spring and turn counter clockwise. b.
 If necessary, unplug the pyranometer and remove funnel.

-The pyranometer must be unplugged before fully removing the funnel.

-- c.
-Check the downspout for debris (Figure 9-5 (p.
-35)).
-Use a pipe cleaner or small soft brush to clean the downspout. - d.
+CAUTION The py the fun ranometer must be unplugged before fully removing nel. c.
+Check the downspout for debris (FIGURE 9-5).
+Use a pipe cleaner or small soft brush to clean the downspout. d.
 If needed, clean the spring after twisting it loose.
-Ensure that the gold electrodes are free of debris and contamination. - e.
-Reattach the pyranometer connector.
+Ensure that the gold electrodes are free of debris and contamination. e.
+Reattach the pyranometer connector. f.

-- f.
 Check to be sure the downspout screen is clean and in place on the water exit downspout.
 If this screen gets plugged with debris, water can back up to the drip counting gold electrodes causing extra counts that can more than double the recorded rain.
-The screen keeps bugs out of the interior of the sensor. - g.
-Replace the funnel by lining up the lock/unlock label located on the side of the funnel with the notch on the interface plate.
-Ensure the pyranometer cable and connector are on the same side.
-If the funnel is misaligned (rotated 180 degrees), the pyranometer wire can get caught up in the spring that locks the two pieces together.
-Additionally, the wire can divert rain drops away from the sensing electrode if it crosses that section. - h.
-Press the funnel down against the spring and turn clockwise until it clicks in place. - i.
+The screen keeps bugs out of the interior of the sensor. g.
+Replace the funnel by lining up the lock/unlock label located on the side of the funnel with the notch on the interface plate. h.
+Press the funnel down against the spring and turn clockwise until it clicks in place. i.
 Check the level of the ClimaVUE 50 (either with a torpedo level, bubble level, or the built-in tilt sensor).

-Figure 9-5.
+FIGURE 9-5.
 Rain gauge cutout

 6. Pyranometer maintenance.
 Gently clean the pyranometer first with a spray of distilled/clean water and next with a soft damp cloth.
-Install the bird spike kit if bird droppings are present (Optional bird spike kit (p.
-20)).
+Install the bird spike kit if bird droppings are present (Section 7.2.3, Optional Bird-Spike Kit (p.
+12)).

 Calibrate or replace the pyranometer every two years.
 The pyranometer calibration number needs to be changed when the funnel containing the pyranometer is replaced.
 Campbell Scientific will send a calibration certificate listing the new number with the recalibrated or replaced pyranometer.
-An extended SDI-12 command is used to replace the calibration number (Extended commands (p.
-48)).
+An extended SDI-12 command is used to replace the calibration number (Appendix D.2.10, Extended Commands (p.
+D-s)).
 Contact Campbell Scientific for more information.